majuss/ecoevolpara/Documentation/backup.md

 3. Decompress the downloaded `.tar` archive: `tar -xvf 8.1.0.0-TIV-TSMBAC-LinuxX86_DEB.tar`

-4. Delete the outdated Filepath source: `rm tivsm-filepath-source.tar.gz` for a Debian running Kernel 4.9.0-2 you can download this Filepath source: INSERT FILEPATH SOURCE LINK.
+4. Delete the outdated Filepath source: `rm tivsm-filepath-source.tar.gz` for a Debian running Kernel 4.9.0-2 you can download this [Filepath source].
 For any other Kernel you can try the above, or the one inside the `.tar` package.
 If they don't compile you have to write an E-Mail to IBM-staff (tsmosreq@us.ibm.com).
 He will fix the source code to fit your kernel version.

 5. Check the release number of your TSM instance: `dpkg-deb -I tsmbackup/tivsm-api64.amd64.deb` and copy the `Version:` entry.